|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 (Pain, Neuropathic; Nerve Pain; Pain, Nerve)

-This condition may caused by damaged nerve fibers that send pain signals to your brain.
-This can happen even when there is no event to trigger the pain.
-For example, a person with neuropathic pain may have a feeling of pins and needles (paresthesia) when putting on socks.
+This pain may be caused by hurt nerve fibers that send pain signals to your brain.
+This can happen even when there is no event to start the pain.
+For example, a person with neuropathic pain may have a feeling of pins and needles when putting on socks.

 Sometimes the cause of the nerve pain is unknown.